Lyon77/Moza/README.md

 ## Sandbox
 Main Executable

+There are currently 3 test layers.
+One displays simple quads, the second displays more advanced quads with transforms, and the third is a particle system.

 ## Moza
 Static Library (was a dll, but eventually switched to static due to optimization reasons)